Skip to navigation Skip to content

 Treatment of Gifts and Loans if a third party is involved.

-If a care recipient has lent money, then the amount lent is deemed a financial asset for both social security and aged care assessment purposes and would be included in the care recipient and partner's assets when determining eligibility for assets hardship for either social security or aged care purposes.
+If a care recipient has lent money, then the amount lent is deemed a financial asset for both social security and aged care assessment purposes and would be included in the care recipient and partner's assets when determining eligibility for assets hardship for social security or aged care purposes.

-For a loan to be disregarded, they would need to demonstrate that it was unrealisable which would generally require them to take legal action against the loanee to recover the money.
+For a loan to be disregarded, they would need to demonstrate that it was unrealisable which would require them to take legal action against the loanee to recover the money.
 In some cases, where action is taken, and a legal opinion is provided that the amount is not likely recoverable escalate to Local Peer Support (LPS) for a determination.

 3